How to answer "My worst midnight snack habit..." on Tinder

 Why it falls flat: Three categories that say nothing specific.
 The matcher learns the answerer eats food at night (universal) but nothing about THIS person — no real moment, no texture, no opener.
 The list refuses the singular 'habit' frame.

 Strong answers name one specific food and one piece of self-aware texture — the cold pizza eaten standing up, the peanut butter straight from the jar at 1am, the dry cereal from the box.
-The texture is what makes it sound like a real ritual instead of a generic late-night-snacks list.
 The most common failure is the wellness flip ('berries and Greek yogurt'), which pretends the word 'worst' isn't in the prompt and turns the slot into a diet flex.
 The second is the multi-item list ('chips, ice cream, leftovers') that refuses the singular 'habit' frame and says nothing about THIS person.
-If your only honest answer is genuinely concerning (a quantity, a frequency, a shame spiral), pick a different prompt — the cost of a too-heavy answer here is higher than a flat answer at any other prompt.

 What's a good "My worst midnight snack habit" answer on Tinder?+